diem/reference-wallet/backend/README.md

-# Libra Reference Wallet
+# Diem Reference Wallet

-Libra Reference Wallet is an open-source project aimed at helping developers kickstart wallet building in the Libra ecosystem.
+Diem Reference Wallet is an open-source project aimed at helping developers kickstart wallet building in the Diem ecosystem.
 We tried to incorporate both technical and design aspects to show not only how the different technical pieces fit together but also demonstrate thoughtful design, content, and best experience practices.

 ## Note to Developers
-* Libra Reference Wallet is a reference implementation, and not meant to be fully production grade.
+* Diem Reference Wallet is a reference implementation, and not meant to be fully production grade.
-* The project will continue to develop to include the different aspects of the evolving Libra ecosystem.
+* The project will continue to develop to include the different aspects of the evolving Diem ecosystem.

 ## Getting Started

-The quickest way to get started testing the Libra Reference Wallet is by using Docker Compose.
+The quickest way to get started testing the Diem Reference Wallet is by using Docker Compose.

 * You'll need to install both:
     * [Docker](https://docs.docker.com/get-docker/)